Obasan died the weekend before transfers.

 "Are you saying they shouldn't have been passed?"

-"I'm saying Longstreet taught them, and I interviewed them.
-That's all."
+“I’m saying Longstreet taught them and I interviewed them.
+That’s all.”

 "The what of the district?" began Tuckett.

-"Where's Elder Kempner?" said Jensen.
+“Where’s Kempner Choro?” said Jensen.

 "I know where it is."